State Security Police

 The People's Police of State Security Organs (Note: 国家安全机关人民警察; Guójiā Ānquán Jīguān Rénmín Jǐngchá), informally known as the State Security Police (SSP) (Note: 国安警; Guó'ān ju) is the secret police component of China's Ministry of State Security (MSS).
+The organization is concerned with internal security, counterintelligence, and mitigating subversion of the unified state power of the Chinese Communist Party.
+It maintains expansive authorities to conduct warrantless searches and detention.
+It is one of the primary organizations responsible for suppression of political dissent and the administration of China's internet censorship system.
 Though branded with the People's Police name, the State Security Police are operated entirely separately by intelligence officers of the MSS.

-The organization is concerned with internal security matters related to the hidden front, particularly counterterrorism, counterintelligence, and counter-sabotage efforts.
+The agency is best known for its invitations to tea, a summons and interrogation issued for minor instances of dissent aimed at intimidating and deterring Chinese citizens from further unapproved behavior.
+Further enforcement actions can escalate to secret trials, and lengthy sentences in the agency's own secret prisons which a United Nations Working Group has described as "tantamount to enforced disappearance."

-The SSP should not be confused with the Political Security Bureau (1st Bureau) of the Ministry of Public Security, despite sometimes similar duties and overlapping missions.
+The SSP should not be confused with the Political Security Bureau of the Ministry of Public Security, despite sometimes similar duties and overlapping missions.

 History

 Established in 1983, the SSP has a presence in every province, autonomous region, and direct-administered municipality in China, as well as an increased presence in coastal areas and some municipalities with heavy contact with foreign countries.

 Authorities

-Chapter 1 of the Criminal Law of the People's Republic of China lists twelve types of crime under the purview of the State Security Police:
+As a component of the Ministry of State Security, the State Security Police have broad authorities with little oversight.
+Chapter 1 of the Criminal Law of the People's Republic of China lists twelve core crimes which the agency is authorized to enforce: